DataDog/documentation/content/en/synthetics/browser_tests/_index.md

   This privacy option is available as an [advanced option][1] at the individual test step level and ensures that no sensitive data appears in your test results.

-  Preventing the test from taking step screenshots makes troubleshooting failures more difficult.
+  Preventing the test from taking screenshots makes troubleshooting failures more difficult.
 For more information, see [Security][2].

 [1]: /synthetics/browser_tests/advanced_options#prevent-screenshot-capture
 [2]: /security/synthetics